Em Dash (—) vs. En Dash (–) | How to Use in Sentences

-The en dash is sometimes also used in the same way as an em dash; in this case, it takes a space on either side.
+The en dash is sometimes also used in the same way as an em dash, especially in UK English; in this case, it takes a space on either side.

 Make sure not to confuse dashes with shorter hyphens (-), which are used to combine words (as in well-behaved or long-running).
 A hyphen should not be used in place of a dash.

 The em dash: Marking a break in a sentence

 An em dash is usually written without spaces on either side, although some style guides do recommend using spaces.
 When in doubt, opt for no spaces, and make sure you’re consistent throughout your text, whatever you choose.

 Note, however, that dashes used in this way are considered more informal than other punctuation marks, so should be used sparingly and selectively in academic writing.